Tag Archive | race

 Frozen DVD

-Ben and Molly are overjoyed to receive their Frozen DVD
+Kids 1 and 2 are overjoyed to receive their Frozen DVD

 Since Frozen was released in theatres, it has been receiving quite the buzz – I’ve heard about it being an amazingly feminist movie – Disney finally redeeming itself for decades of Princess culture.
 I’ve heard that it’s allegory for gay pride and/or propaganda for ‘the homosexual agenda.’
 I’ve heard from people who refuse to watch it until they stop hearing that goddamn song 8 times a day.
 I’ve heard from people who love that goddamn song so much that they sing along to it 8 times a day (*cough* me *cough*).
 And I’ve heard that it’s a piece of irritating garbage with half-rate singers, cheesy melodies, and the worst Princess-related story-line Disney has ever written.